 Kay McCann Award

 The Kay McCann Award is an award to honor those who have shown outstanding leadership in social justice for UUSM and our larger community, working for peace, justice, and equality for all peoples.
 Catherine Minor McCann was a UUSM member and Peace Activist who was truly devoted to justice, equality, and a sustainable earth.
 She marched, she petitioned, she wrote letters to the editor, she called her elected representatives, and she went to Washington D.C. in support of many causes.
-The award may be presented to a UUSM member or a member of the community-at-large, and is given at the June congregational meeting.
+The award may be presented to a UUSM member or a member of the community-at-large.